steaks/leo-query/docs/next/guide/errorHandling.md

 ## Queries

-There are two ways to handle query errors depending on whether you are using Suspense.
-If you are using Suspense, wrap your component in an error boundary component.
+There are three ways to handle query errors.
+You can use one or multiple approaches.
+- Error Handling with Suspense: If you are using Suspense, wrap your component in an error boundary component.
 We recommend [react-error-boundary](https://www.npmjs.com/package/react-error-boundary).
-If you are not using Suspense, handle errors directly in the component.
+- Error Handling without Suspense: Handle errors directly in your component with the `error` property.
+- Global Error Handling: Handle errors at the global level with the events api.

 ## Error Handling with Suspense